AndersDeath/diary2/000-current.md

 # 04 Februar - Sonntag - Berlin - 502 Tag der Einwanderung

 The day was nice.
-I did a lot of persona things today and I am happy
+I did a lot of persona things today and I am happy about it.